slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Bad professionals make money off their customers, good professionals make money for their customers.' -- Jacques Mattheij*

-> *'Refuse to work with people you don’t like.
-One person in the office is all it takes to make everyone miserable.
-Don’t tolerate these people.'*

 > *'He who works with his hands is a laborer.
 He who works with his hands and his head is a craftsman.
 He who works with his hands and his head and his heart is an artist.' -- St. Francis of Assisi*